kate2797/kate2797/README.md

 ### 🌸 Goals for 2024
-* Complete mentored JavaScript Track on Exercism
+* React Native seniority
-* React Native proficiency
+* TypeScript

 ### 🌈 Goals for 2023
 * Learn C++ ✔️